liteflow-labs/starter-kit/README.md

   - Search collections
   - Search users
 - Explore NFTs, collections and users with filtering and sorting systems
+  - Explore NFTs
+    - filter by status
+    - filter by price
+    - filter by collection
+    - filter by traits
+    - sort by dates
+  - Explore collections
+    - filter by chains
+    - sort by volumes
+  - Explore users
 - Native currency and ERC20 support
 - List NFTs on sale
+  - Partial filling
   - Fixed price listing
   - Timed auction listing
 - Make offers on NFTs